oda-hub/hugo-odahub/content/docs/guide-development.md

   * otherwise, it is possible to customize the parameter by adding annotation the input parameter with an MMODA [ontology](https://odahub.io/docs/guide-ontology) item as a comment (after the hash sign, `#http://odahub.io/ontology#AngleDegrees` in the reference example of the `Source_region_radius` parameter.
 This may be useful for checking the validity of the user inputs.
 For example, the sky angle in degrees (defined by the `#http://odahub.io/ontology#AngleDegrees`) should be a float number and can take values between 0 and 360.
   * it also possible to directly express additional restrictions on the parameter value by using annotation properties `oda:lower_limit`, `oda:upper_limit`, `oda:allowed_value`.
 For example, to define an angle with maximum value of 10deg, the annotation will be `# oda:AngleDegrees; oda:upper_limit 10.` Another example is a string parameter with possible values of "b", "g", "r": `oda:String; oda:allowed_value 'b','g','r'.`
   * to explicitly express units of the parameter, one can use predefined `oda:ExpressedInUnit` subclasses, like `# oda:Float; oda:GeV` or annotation property, like `# oda:Float; oda:unit unit:GeV`.
-  * a set of additional annotations for the correspondent visualization over the mmoda frontend:
-    * `oda:label`: to specify the title for the parameter
-    * `oda:description`: to specify a tooltip for the parameter
-    * `oda:group`: to visually group together a set of parameters

 ### Default parameters